 Check and Boost Your Credit Score

-FHA loans are very flexible in terms of the credit score you need to be approved by the underwriter.
+FHA mortgages are very flexible in terms of the credit score you need to be approved by the underwriter.
 Still, it will always benefit you to increase your credit score before you apply for an FHA loan.
 The higher your score is, the more lenders will be willing to work with you.
 This can result in your getting a better rate and terms on your loan.

 Before you even begin looking at homes, get a copy of your credit report from the three credit reporting bureaus.
 You should know your score from all three because the score with each one will differ somewhat.
 Some of your creditors will send information to every agency, while others send to one or two.

 Your credit score can vary widely at each bureau.
 When the mortgage lender checks your credit, they will use the middle score from the three bureaus to determine if they will lend to you or not.
 You are entitled to a free copy of your credit report from each bureau every year.
 You can get yours by going to www.annualcreditreport.com.
 (FTC.gov)

 Check Your Debt to Income Ratios

 With FHA loans, lenders want to see a front end ratio no higher than 31%.
 This ratio compares your gross monthly income to your total mortgage payment per month, including principal, interest, insurance, taxes and mortgage insurance.

 FHA lenders also want to see a back end ratio no higher than 43%.
 This ratio compares your gross monthly income to your total monthly debt payments, including home loan, car payments, credit cards, student loans etc. It is possible to be approved for a loan with a higher DTI, but you will need to show that you are worth the risk.
 The lender may want to see a higher credit score, income or down payment.